vtsai881/vtsai881.github.io/content/_index.md

           date_end: ''
           date_start: '2023-08-24'
           description: |-2
             Awarded to high-achieving trainees of all levels to encourage them to share their research and accomplishments by giving presentations at scientific conferences.
-            {style="text-align: justify;"}
           icon: ''
           organization: National Institute of Mental Health
           organization_url: ''